nwaniek/qt5-node-editor/README.rst

 ===============

-an early version of a node editor written in Qt and C++11. may still contain lot's of bugs, and some logical issues. upcomming changes will contain (but will not be limited to):
+an early version of a node editor written in Qt and C++11. may still contain lots of bugs, and some logical issues. upcomming changes will contain (but will not be limited to):

 * Qt naming scheme of methods, variables, etc.